 - Unsafe lane change

 Receiving a ticket for failing to yield the right of way in New York carries 3 points and a fine.
-A companion moving violation ticket can be 2, 3 or more points.
-Points are bad because they can lead to a suspension if you accumulate 11+ and to payment of a Driver Responsibility Assessment Fee.
-The New York Department of Motor Vehicles (DMV) explains:
+A companion moving violation ticket can be two, three, or more points.
+If you accumulate 6 or more points within an 18-month period you will be required to pay a Driver Responsibility Assessment Fee and, if you accumulate 11 or more points within 18 months, you could face a driver’s license suspension.

-If you receive 6 points on your driver record for violations committed during a period of 18 months, the annual assessment is $100.
-The minimum amount that you must pay each year is the annual assessment.
-The total assessment for the three years is $300.
 If you receive more than 6 points on your driver record during a period of 18 months, the annual assessment is $25 for each point in addition to the original six points.
 The minimum amount that you must pay each year is the annual assessment.
-The total assessment for the three years is $75 for each point in addition to the original 6 points.
-(New York Department of Motor Vehicles)
+The total assessment for the three years is $75 for each point in addition to the original 6 points.”

 Further, those convicted of failing to yield the right of way must pay a fine and surcharge.
 First-time offenders are required to pay a fine of roughly $150; two offenses for failing to yield in an eighteen month period results in around a $300 fine.
-If a driver is charged with this violation a third time within eighteen months, the fine is can be as high as $750.
+If a driver is charged with this violation a third time within eighteen months, the fine can be as high as $750.

 The legal consequences are not the only problems that may arise as a result of a driver failing to yield.
 The laws are in place to protect drivers and pedestrians, and failing to abide by the established rules and regulations can result in injury or death.

 Defending Against an NYC Failure To Yield Ticket